-Co-op partnership with Food Centre leads to new sanitizer
+Co-op agreement with Food Centre leads to new sanitizer

 April 20, 2020

-Co-op’s partnership with a Saskatchewan food developer is helping to keep workers safe in the face of COVID-19 by producing thousands of locally made bottles of hand sanitizer.
+Co-op’s agreement with a Saskatchewan food developer is helping to keep workers safe in the face of COVID-19 by producing thousands of locally made bottles of hand sanitizer.

 After demand for hand sanitizer skyrocketed in March, Federated Co-operatives Limited (FCL) faced shortages on industrial sanitizer destined for food and pharmacy warehouse distribution centres, including one in Saskatoon, and other Co-op facilities that are continuing to supply Western Canadian co-ops and communities.

 FCL reached out to the Saskatchewan Food Industry Development Centre (Food Centre) in Saskatoon to see if they could pivot their operations and create hand sanitizer for Co-op.
-FCL had established a partnership with the Food Centre when it invested $500,000 in the Food Centre’s expansion project last October.
+FCL had established an agreement with the Food Centre when it invested $500,000 in the Food Centre’s expansion project last October.